 Expiry Redemption Grace Period

 If you fail to renew by the domain expiry date, it will expire; however, even at this point, you typically still have a chance to renew your domain.
 This is because of what is typically known as the Grace Period for Renewal.
 This means that, while your domain has expired and no longer functioning, you may have a period of time to renew before someone else can purchase it.
 This period is usually around 30 days but depends on the domain host.

 Once this 30-day grace period has ended, your expired domain enters what is called Registrar Hold.
 A domain Registrar is where you purchase your domain name e.g. GoDaddy or NameCheap.
 In this period, the registrar who hosts your domain attempts to sell it at auction.
 The exact way in which they try to resell your domain name depends on the reseller but an auction is most popular.
 The domain name is up for sale and can be sold to the highest bidder.

 Throughout all this, though, you still have the opportunity to repurchase your domain by paying a fee and a renewal charge.
 You still have first priority on repurchasing it during the Registrar Hold.
 Therefore, even if a sale is made to the highest bidder during this period, the buyer has to wait out the Registrar Hold until the domain is officially theirs.

 At this point, the Expiry Grace period has elapsed and the Registrar Hold grace period has elapsed.
 At this point, the ownership can be transferred to someone who has purchased it in an auction.
-Also, if someone placed a backorder on your domain, essentially reserving it when it became available, they can also take on ownership.
+Also, you can get expiring domains when you place a backorder on a domain, essentially reserving it when it became available, they can also take on ownership.

 If still no one has purchased the domain, it can be offered at a “closeout” price, which is a bargain price at which a purchaser can buy immediately.